EmixamPP/linux-enable-ir-emitter/.github/ISSUE_TEMPLATE/does-not-work-at-boot.md

 <!-- describe here if you have -->

 **Additional info**
- - Distro:
- - Version:
- - Version of linux-enable-ir-emitter:
+ - Computer (or camera) model:
- - How did you install linux-enable-ir-emitter: <!--- rpm, deb, manual build -->
+ - Version of linux-enable-ir-emitter: <!--- linux-enable-ir-emitter -V -->